Lewes: Landmarks

 Pelham House dates back to the 16th century and features architecture of all subsequent eras and a private landscaped garden facing the Downs.
 It now serves as an independent hotel.
-The Shelleys, also now a hotel, is likewise of some antiquity with a private garden and family associations with Percy Shelley.

 The centre of Lewes is notable for a consistently high calibre of regional vernacular architecture and variety of historic construction materials and techniques.
 A comprehensive survey of all historical plaques was conducted in 2013 by a local civic society, the Friends of Lewes.

 A distinctive feature of the centre of Lewes is the network of alleyways or 'twittens' which run north–south on either side of the High Street and date back to Anglo-Saxon times.
 According to the Dictionary of the Sussex dialect and collection of provincialisms in use in the county of Sussex published in Lewes in 1875.
 "Twitten is a narrow path between two walls or hedges, especially on hills.
 For example, small passageways leading between two buildings to courtyards, streets, or open areas behind".
 Some twittens (e.g. Broomans Lane, Church Twitten, Green Lane, Paine's Twitten) remain flint-wall-lined pedestrian thoroughfares, others (e.g. Watergate Lane, St Andrew's Lane and renamed Station Street (formerly St Mary's Lane)) are now narrow usually one-way roads.
 The most notable of all Lewes' twittens is Keere Street.
 A weekly Sunday morning run up and down all the twittens on the south side of the High Street – the so-called Twitten Run – has operated in the town since November 2015.